Roundabouts Boost Safety in Pennsylvania and Beyond

 Smart Solutions, Safer Intersections

-“As in any intersection situation, there may be multiple solutions—and as engineers we evaluate the positives and negatives of each strategy to come up with the option that will best serve the desired outcomes,” said Vorisek.
+“As in any intersection situation, there may be multiple solutions—and as engineers we evaluate the positives and negatives of each strategy to come up with the option that will best serve the desired outcomes,” said Krajcovic.
 “I’ve been monitoring trends over the last 20 or so years, and the use of roundabouts has increased exponentially over that time—as the data shows, the trend is going a long way toward improving safety.”

 Read more about GAI’s work with roundabouts and other intersection solutions:

-Contact Richard Krajcovic Jr., PE, PTOE, MBA, 412.399.5186, or Jay Vorisek, PE, 317.436.4846, for more information about GAI’s transportation and traffic engineering services.
+Contact Richard Krajcovic Jr., PE, PTOE, MBA, 412.399.5186, for more information about GAI’s transportation and traffic engineering services.

 Richard Krajcovic Jr., PE, PTOE, MBA specializes in transportation and traffic engineering analysis and design.
 Rich has extensive experience with public and private transportation projects, including agency coordination, bicycle and pedestrian accommodations, transportation impact studies, transit oriented development planning, and more.